open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 You'll need to bundle this file with your web application to be able to use tracing throughought the rest of your web application.

+### Picking the right span processor

+By default, the Node SDK uses the `BatchSpanProcessor`, and this span processor is also chosen in the Web SDK example.
+The `BatchSpanProcessor` processes spans in batches before they are exported.
+This is usually the right processor to use for an application.

+In contrast, the `SimpleSpanProcessor` processes spans as they are created.
+This means that if you create 5 spans, each will be processed an exported before the next span is created in code.
+This can be helpful in scenarios where you do not want to risk losing a batch, or if you're experimenting with OpenTelemetry in development.
+However, it also comes with potentially signficant overhead, especially if spans are being exported over a network - each time a call to create a span is made, it would be processed and sent over a network before your app's execution could continue.

+In most cases, stick with `BatchSpanProcessor` over `SimpleSpanProcessor`.

 ## Create spans